sphynx-owner/JFA_driven_motion_blur_demo/README.md

 An overview video can be found here:

-A paper on the matter can be found here: https://drive.google.com/uc?export=download&id=1qZvuJ__1ZDoVX_ME-cbxDOYdjHSBlBtL
+A paper i wrote on the matter can be found here: https://drive.google.com/uc?export=download&id=1qZvuJ__1ZDoVX_ME-cbxDOYdjHSBlBtL

 # Bistro-Demo-Tweaked